chalseoko/stackline_frontend_assessment/README.md

 # Stackline Frontend Assessment
 This project is my submission for the Frontend Engineer II position with Stackline.
 For this application, I have utilized React/Redux for the view and state management.
-It uses [Vite](https://vitejs.dev/) to create a modern [React](https://react.dev/) app compatible with [Create React App](https://create-react-app.dev/).
+It uses [Vite](https://vitejs.dev/) to create modern [React](https://react.dev/) apps that are compatible with [Create React App](https://create-react-app.dev/).

 ## View Project
-View the project hosted online with [Vercel](https://vercel.com/): [Stackline Dashboard App](https://stackline-frontend-assessment-7g9r33tq1-chalseokos-projects.vercel.app)
+View the project hosted online with [Vercel](https://vercel.com/): [Stackline Dashboard App](https://stackline-frontend-assessment.vercel.app/)

 ## Run Project
 1. Clone the repository to your local machine or via Github Codespaces.
 2. Navigate to the project directory: